CDRouter SNMP User Guide

 Licensing

-To utilize CDRouter’s SNMP test capabilities, your license file must have the CDRouter SNMP add-on enabled.
+To utilize CDRouter’s SNMP test capabilities, your license file must have the CDRouter SNMP expansion enabled.
 In addition, if you plan to test SNMP functionality over IPv6 your license file must also have the CDRouter IPv6 add- on enabled.

 For information on upgrading your license to support CDRouter SNMP or CDRouter IPv6, please contact sales@qacafe.com.
 Please follow the instructions from support@qacafe.com when updating your license file to enable CDRouter SNMP or CDRouter IPv6.